Show by Label

 GPIO.output(FAN_PIN, GPIO.LOW)

-GPIO.cleanup(FAN_PIN) # leave the other GPIO-pins alone!
+FAN_PIN) # leave the other pins alone

 os._exit(1)